Ethnic clashes erupt in Guinea capital

 “It has become very bad.
 People set fire to a car right in front of me.
 I’ve seen four people injured in the fighting,” said Souleymane Bah, a resident of Bambeto, one of several areas where clashes were reported.

 “We’ve locked ourselves inside a bank.
-I can see people fighting outside,” resident Abdoulaye Sylla, told Reuters by telephone from Conakry’s Dixxin neighbourhood.
+I can see people fighting outside,” resident Abdoulaye Sylla, told Reuters by telephone from Conakry’s Dixxin neighborhood.

 Residents in other areas fled in panic as the gangs from rival ethnic groups roamed the streets, according to witnesses.